Reward Tampering Problems and Solutions in Reinforcement Learning: A Causal Influence Diagram Perspective: Foundations

+To model planning over multiple time steps, we will use the standard RL framework of MDPs \citep{Sutton2018}.
+In an MDP, an agent takes actions $A_1,\dots, A_{m-1}$ in order to influence environment states $S_1, \dots, S_m$ according to a state-transition function $T(S_{t+1}=s'\mid S_t=s, A_t=a)$.
+A reward $R_t$ is dispensed in each state according to some reward function.
+A standard RL agent optimizes the expected sum of the rewards received at every time step.
+The following gridworld is an example of an MDP, and will be our running example throughout the paper:

-\begin{example}[Rocks and diamonds running example] As a running example throughout the paper, we will consider a toy-environment where the agent can move rocks and diamonds in a Sokoban-style gridworld.
+\begin{example}[Rocks and diamonds running example] In the gridworld displayed in \cref{fig:rocks-and-diamonds}, the agent can push rocks and diamonds by walking towards them from an adjacent cell.
 The agent is rewarded for bringing diamonds but not rocks to a goal area: at time $t$, the reward is

 \end{example}